stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 `FRAME_POINTER_REGNUM`.
 We use this as a placeholder as OpenRISC's frame pointer does not point to stack variables (it points to the function incoming arguments).
 The placeholder is needed by GCC but it will be eliminated later.
-One some arechitecture this will be a real register at this point.
+On some arechitecture this will be a real register at this point.

 {% highlight common_lisp %}
 ;; Here we see virtual-stack-vars replaced with ?fp.